 We have been engaged in the securitization of our credit card receivables since 1997.
-We access the asset-backed securitization market using the Synchrony Credit Card Master Note Trust ("SYNCT") through which we issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
+We access the asset-backed securitization market using the Synchrony Credit Card Master Note Trust ("SYNCT") and the Synchrony Card Issuance Trust ("SYNIT") through which we issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
 In addition, we issue asset-backed securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT").
-During the second quarter of 2016 we repaid all of the remaining outstanding third party indebtedness issued by the Synchrony Receivables Trust ("SRT"), and during the fourth quarter of 2016 we terminated SRT.

-At December 31, 2016, we had \$3.2 billion of outstanding private asset-backed securities and \$9.2 billion of outstanding public asset-backed securities, in each case held by unrelated third parties.
+At December 31, 2018, we had \$5.8 billion of outstanding private asset-backed securities and \$8.6 billion of outstanding public asset-backed securities, in each case held by unrelated third parties.

-The following table summarizes expected contractual maturities of the investors' interests in securitized financings, excluding debt premiums, discounts and issuance costs at December 31, 2016.
+The following table summarizes expected contractual maturities of the investors' interests in securitized financings, excluding debt premiums, discounts and issuance costs at December 31, 2018.

-(\$ in millions) s Than le Year One Year Through Three Years Four Years Through Five Years ļ After Five Years Total Scheduled maturities of long-term borrowings- owed to securitization investors: SYNCT (1) \$ 2,660 \$ 5,059 \$ 1,782 \$ \$ 9,501 SFT 117 2,783 2,900 Total long-term borrowings-owed to securitization investors \$ 2,777 \$ 7,842 \$ 1,782 \$ \$ 12,401
+(\$ in millions) Less Than One Year One Year Through Three Years Four Years Through Five Years Δ fter Five Years Total Scheduled maturities of long-term borrowings- owed to securitization investors: SYNCT (1) \$ 2,752 \$ 3,933 \$ 1,591 \$ \$ 8,276 SFT 1,133 2,542 3,675 SYNIT (1) 2,500 2,500 Total long-term borrowings-owed to securitization investors \$ 3,885 \$ 8,975 \$ 1,591 \$ \$ 14,451

-(1) Excludes subordinated classes of SYNCT notes that we own.
+(1) Excludes subordinated classes of SYNCT notes and SYNIT notes that we own.

-We retain exposure to the performance of trust assets through: (i) in the case of SYNCT and SFT, subordinated retained interests in the receivables transferred to the trust in excess of the principal amount of the notes for a given series to provide credit enhancement for a particular series, as well as a pari passu seller's interest in each trust and (ii) subordinated classes of SYNCT notes that we own.
+We retain exposure to the performance of trust assets through: (i) in the case of SYNCT, SFT and SYNIT, subordinated retained interests in the loan receivables transferred to the trust in excess of the principal amount of the notes for a given series that provide credit enhancement for a particular series, as well as a pari passu seller's interest in each trust and (ii) in the case of SYNCT and SYNIT, subordinated classes of notes that we own.

-All of our securitized financings include early repayment triggers, referred to as early amortization events, including events related to material breaches of representations, warranties or covenants, inability or failure of the Bank to transfer loans to the trusts as required under the securitization documents, failure to make required payments or deposits pursuant to the securitization documents, and certain insolvency-related events with respect to the related securitization depositor, Synchrony (solely with respect to SYNCT) or the Bank.
-In addition, an early amortization event will occur with respect to a series if the excess spread as it relates to a particular series falls below zero.
-Following an early amortization event, principal collections on the loans in our trusts are applied to repay principal of the asset-backed securities rather than being available on a revolving basis to fund the origination activities of our business.
+All of our securitized financings include early repayment triggers, referred to as early amortization events, including events related to material breaches of representations, warranties or covenants, inability or failure of the Bank to transfer loan receivables to the trusts as required under the securitization documents, failure to make required payments or deposits pursuant to the securitization documents, and certain insolvency-related events with respect to the related securitization depositor, Synchrony (solely with respect to SYNCT) or the Bank.
+In addition, an early amortization event will occur with respect to a series if the excess spread as it relates to a particular series or for the trust, as applicable, falls below zero.
+Following an early amortization event, principal collections on the loan receivables in the applicable trust are applied to repay principal of the trust's asset-backed securities rather than being available on a revolving basis to fund the origination activities of our business.
 The occurrence of an early amortization event also would limit or terminate our ability to issue future series out of the trust in which the early amortization event occurred.
-No early amortization event has occurred with respect to any of the securitized financings in SYNCT or SFT.
+No early amortization event has occurred with respect to any of the securitized financings in SYNCT, SFT or SYNIT.

-The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2016.
+The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2018.

-ncipal Balance n millions) # of Series Outstanding Three-Month Rolling Average Excess Spread (1)
+cipal Balance millions) # of Series Outstanding Three-Month Rolling Average Excess Spread (1)

-SYNCT (2) \$ 10,988 20 ~13.8% to 17.0%
+SYNCT (2) \$ 9,256 14 ~14% to 15.4%

-SFT \$ 2,900 10 12.4%
+SFT \$ 3,675 10 10.6%

+SYNIT (2) \$ 2,515 5 ~17.1% to 17.3%